DaneVass/SPLINTR_preprocessing/README.md

 - **[OPTIONAL]** if paired end 75bp sequencing was performed.
 Run `flash.sh` to combine paried-end reads into a single overlapped read that covers the entire barcode region.

-- Extract barcode reads from fastq files using `trim_stagger.sbatch` which submits `extractBarcodeReads.py` scripts to a SLURM HPC
+- Extract barcode reads from fastq files using `filter_barcodes.sbatch` which submits `extractBarcodeReads.py` scripts to a SLURM HPC

-- Run Starcode on the extracted barcode reads to cluster barcodes according to Edit distance
+- Run Starcode on the extracted barcode reads to cluster barcodes according to Edit distance.
+See `starcode.sbatch`

 - Perform QC and analysis of Starcode output in R using `library-analysis-template.Rmd`